 I so want that to be true.

-“It’s hard to believe that, Coco...”
-I choked, “when literally no one wants me.
+“It’s hard to believe that, Coco,” I choked back, “when literally no one wants me.
 Not even the uggos and creeps.”

-Rationally, I knew my so-called beauty wasn’t dependent on whether guys appreciated it or not, but I’m a person, with insecurities just like anyone else.
-I’m confident in my talents, my abilities, hell, I can be a boss ass bitch, but when it comes to my looks or men...not so much.
+Rationally, I knew my so-called beauty didn’t depend on whether men appreciated it or not, but I’m a person with insecurities just like anyone else.
+Confident in my talents and abilities, hell, I can be a boss ass bitch, but when it comes to my looks or men—not so much.

-I had protected myself a bit after the painful endings of my last two relationships.
-I wanted to feel wanted again.
-Just one fuck to hold me over.
-Or to forget what I had lost.
+I admitted to protecting myself after the painful endings of my last two relationships.
+But I still wanted to feel wanted—just one fuck to hold me over, or to forget what I had lost.
 He didn’t even have to be nice to me, as long as he sucked, fucked, and ducked.
-I’d settle for an asswipe if he’d just make me come.
+At that point, I’d settle for an asswipe if he’d just make me come.

-“It was just a bad night,” Courtney sighed.
+“It was just a bad night,” Courtney affirmed.